 “The content was true, powerful and educative.
 And demonstrates the YMCA is an organization that is actively against racism and discrimination.”

-Founded in 1886, today the Y remains committed to the health of more than half a million people in Greater Houston who learn, grow and thrive through programs and services at our 25 centers.
+Founded in 1886, today the Y remains committed to the health of more than half a million people in Greater Houston who learn, grow and thrive through programs and services at centers across the Houston area.
 Strengthening community is our cause.
 Together, we connect active, engaged Greater Houston Area residents to build a better us.